This Charter tells you what standards of performance you should expect from the Coroner’s service, and what to do if something goes wrong.

 All complaints about the administration of the Coroner’s Service in Dorset or the conduct of individual members of staff should be raised in the first instance with the Coroner by writing to him or telephoning him.
 The Coroner will reply to such complaints in accordance with the timescales set out above.

 If the Coroner fails to deal with an administration complaint satisfactorily, the complainant may refer it to the Chief Coroner.
-The Chief Coroner has no disciplinary powers or power to award compensation but may, in appropriate cases, refer the complaint to the Lord Chancellor who is responsible for the discipline of Coroners.
+The Chief Coroner has no disciplinary powers or power to award compensation.
+They may however, in appropriate cases, refer the complaint to the Lord Chancellor who is responsible for the discipline of Coroners.

 The Coroner’s and Council’s performance will be monitored regularly against the standards detailed in this document.

 Further copies of this Charter may be obtained from the Coroner’s Office.
-General information is contained in the Home Office leaflets "The work of the Coroner" and "When Sudden Death Occurs – Coroners and Inquests" also available from the Coroner’s Office.
+General information is contained in the Home Office leaflets "The work of the Coroner" and "When Sudden Death Occurs – Coroners and Inquests".
+These are also available from the Coroner’s Office.

 This charter was first issued on 1st September 2000 and last updated September 2013.